-The durian is such a unique fruit that even the flesh has so much variations.
-The shape, texture and color of the flesh varies with different varieties.
+The durian is such a unique fruit that even the flesh has so many variations.
+The shape, texture, and color of the flesh vary with different varieties.
 For the uninitiated, even the shape of the flesh will surely put you off.
-Look at the shape of the flesh, and let your imagination lead you to the toilet….get what I mean?
-Ok, generally the color of the flesh ranges from white to bright yellow and light orange.
+Look at the shape of the flesh, and let your imagination lead you to the toilet ... get what I mean?
+Generally, the color of the flesh ranges from white to bright yellow and light orange.
 The texture of the flesh is usually creamy.

-Durians from Penang Island have more aromatic taste.
-I don’t think I can do any justice to further describe it.
+Durians from Penang Island have a more aromatic taste.
+I don’t think I can do any justice to describe it further.
 So just leave it at that.
 The challenge is to taste the Penang durians and then compare them with the rest of the world.
 The result is beyond doubt.
-Apart from this fact, Penang Island have special hybrid durians with exquisite shape, smell, texture and of course, taste.
-The names given to these hybrids are in local Penang Hokkien dialect.
-This further gives credence and exclusiveness for Penang Island hybrid durians.
+Apart from this fact, Penang Island has special hybrid durians with exquisite shape, smell, texture, and of course, taste.
+The names given to these hybrids are in the local Penang Hokkien dialect.
+This further gives credence and exclusiveness to Penang Island hybrid durians.

 Below are the main hybrid durians.
 I can’t even claim to have the opportunity to have tasted all of them.
-They are of course very pricey befitting their kingly status.
-The names are in Penang Hokkien dialect, with English translations.
+They are, of course, very pricey, befitting their kingly status.
+The names are in the Penang Hokkien dialect, with English translations.
 Equivalent Malay names are also given to them.
-The alphabet "D" is of course for the word "Durian".
+The alphabet "D" is, of course, for the word "Durian."

-Please note that taste description is just of personal opinion and especially for durians, mere description cannot do any justice to the real thing.
+Please note that taste description is just of personal opinion, and especially for durians, a mere description cannot do any justice to the real thing.
 Quite honestly, I personally don't think that it is possible to effectively describe the taste of each durian variety.
-As the saying goes; the proof of the durian is in the eating.
+As the saying goes, the proof of the durian is in the eating.
 And my own quotation, "The taste of durians is in the tongue of the beholder!"

 The flesh is creamy and has a bittersweet taste to it, with a touch of sourness.